 An acoustic neuroma, also known as a vestibular schwannoma, is a rare benign brain tumor that originates from the outer sheath of the balance nerve.

 A common symptom of an acoustic neuroma is single-sided hearing loss and/or ringing in your ear.
-However, other symptoms can be associated with this tumor that can include unsteadiness, dizziness, facial numbness or tingling.
+However, other symptoms can be associated with this tumor include unsteadiness, dizziness, facial numbness or tingling.
 This complex tumor can often go undiagnosed for years as they typically grow at a slow rate of 1.5 mm annually.
 These tumors can have a significant impact on your quality of life and therefore understanding the diagnosis and treatment options is critical.

 If you have been diagnosed with an acoustic neuroma, you probably have many questions about possible treatment options and where might be the best place to seek treatment.
 To get a better understanding of the best questions to ask an otolaryngologist and neurosurgeon, we reached out to Rick A. Friedman, MD, PhD, director of the USC Acoustic Neuroma Center at Keck Medicine of USC.